KChen-lab/MEDALT/README.md

 Description
 ===========
 This package performs lineage tracing using copy number profile from single cell sequencing technology.
 It will infer:
-* An rooted directed minimal spanning tree (RDMST) to represent aneuploidy evolution of tumor cells
+* An rooted directed minimal spanning tree (RDMST) to represent aneuploidy evolution of tumor cells.
-* The focal and broad copy number alterations associated with lineage expansion
+* The focal and broad copy number alterations associated with lineage expansion.

 System requirements and dependency